A BIG Crash:

 At Reid Park Zoo:

 Female Yebonga is an elderly animal (born in 1973), and Fireball is significantly younger (born in 2003).
-Although Yebonga is too old to breed, Fireball has sired six offspring in his former home (The Wilds, in Ohio), and may be recommended for breeding with future females at Reid Park Zoo.
+Although Yebonga is too old to breed, Fireball has sired ten offspring in his former home (The Wilds, a safari park in Ohio), and may be recommended for breeding with future females at Reid Park Zoo.

 Each summer, Zoo Keepers host a fundraiser called Bowling for Rhinos to raise funds for rhino conservation.